Cathy Redson & Sarah Raymer,

 Austin has a maturing solar market that supports over 76 companies and as many as 2,109 direct and indirect jobs, and has been declared by Mayor Lee Leffingwell as the “Clean Energy Capital of the World”.

-Faced with a maturing solar market, Austin Energy needed a simple, manageable program, de-coupled from other market incentives, that was fair overall to the utility while reimbursing customers for their clean power production at a rate fair to it’s value.
+To sustain this reputation as a shining star, Austin Energy needed a simple, manageable program, de-coupled from other market incentives, that was fair overall to the utility while reimbursing customers for their clean power production at a rate fair to it’s value.
 At the same time, this program needed to exist without burdening non-solar customers with bearing the brunt of the cost of maintaining the utility structure on their own.
 And, most importantly, it would need to reward conservation and efficiency, rather than encouraging higher consumption at peak times when the utility needs the excess power the most.

 Working with utility and government stakeholders, third party researchers, and members of the burgeoning Austin solar community, Karl Rabago and his staff devised and implemented the “Value of Solar” rate, coupled with a tiered electricity rate structure.
 This program dubbed “Net Metering 2.0” has captured the attention of solar policymakers all over the world, earning Austin Energy SEPA’s “Public Power Utility of the Year” in June 2012, and an Innovation Award from the Interstate Renewable Energy Council in September 2012.